lhbikos/ReC_Psychometrics/docs/02-QuestCon.md

 Chyung et al [-@chyung_evidencebased_2018] also cautioned about a response set bias that can occur when using all positively worded items.
 They recommended making design choices that enhance bias-free and accurate responding based on the research design.

 * For example, attributes to be measured in some constructs (e.g., depression, anxiety) are, themselves, negative and so a negatively worded item may be most clear and appropriate.
-* The inclusion (and subsequent analysis) of negatively phrased items may help *detect* acquiesence bias.
+* The inclusion (and subsequent analysis) of negatively phrased items may help *detect* acquiescence bias.
 * Table 5 in the Chyung et al [-@chyung_evidencebased_2018] manuscript provides some guidelines that are more nuanced when negative items must be included.
 For example,
   + Ensure that negatively worded items are true polar opposites and symmetrical (so they can be analyzed with the positively worded items).
   + Group negative items together (and forewarn/format so they are recognized as such).